 The 117th Congress is considering Coronavirus Disease 2019 (COVID-19)-related relief and economic stimulus legislation.
-On February 8, 2021, House Ways and Means Committee Chairman Richard E. Neal released nine legislative proposals to be considered under the budget reconciliation instructions.1 This report summarizes the tax provisions in Subtitle G, "Budget Reconciliation Legislative Recommendations Relating to Promoting Economic Security."
+On February 8, 2021, House Ways and Means Committee Chairman Richard E. Neal released nine legislative proposals to be considered under the budget reconciliation instructions.
+On February 27, 2021, the House passed these proposals as part of the American Rescue Plan Act of 2021 (ARPA; H.R.
+1319).
+This report summarizes the tax provisions in Title IX Subtitle G of H.R.
+1319.

-The current proposed COVID-19 tax relief would
+The current proposed COVID-19 tax relief (Title IX Subtitle G of H.R.
+1319) would

-- provide a one-time direct payment of \$1,400 per person to eligible households; - temporarily expand the child tax credit for low- and moderate-income families, with a portion of the credit issued in 2021 before income taxes are filed; - temporarily expand the earned income tax credit (EITC) for workers without qualifying children; - temporarily expand the child and dependent care credit for most taxpayers and temporarily expand the exclusion for child and dependent care expenses; - modify and extend the payroll tax credits for employer-provided paid sick and paid family leave; - further extend the employee retention tax credit; - temporarily enhance benefits and/or expand eligibility for the health insurance premium tax credit (PTC); - repeal a provision that allows worldwide allocation of interest for the foreign tax credit limit, decreasing foreign tax credits in some cases; and - provide that advances against Economic Injury Disaster Loans that are not repaid and grants under the Restaurant Revitalization Fund will be excluded from income and deductions for associated expenses will be allowed.
+- provide a one-time direct payment of \$1,400 per person to eligible households; - temporarily expand the child tax credit for low- and moderate-income families, with a portion of the credit issued in 2021 before income taxes are filed; - temporarily expand the earned income tax credit (EITC) for workers without qualifying children; - temporarily expand the child and dependent care credit for most taxpayers and temporarily expand the exclusion for child and dependent care expenses; - modify and extend the payroll tax credits for employer-provided paid sick and paid family leave; - further extend the employee retention tax credit; - temporarily enhance benefits and/or expand eligibility for the health insurance premium tax credit (PTC); - repeal a provision that allows worldwide allocation of interest for the foreign tax credit limit, decreasing foreign tax credits in some cases; - provide that advances against Economic Injury Disaster Loans that are not repaid and grants under the Restaurant Revitalization Fund will be excluded from income and deductions for associated expenses will be allowed; and - modify reporting thresholds for third-party settlement organizations.

 Current consideration of COVID-19-related tax relief follows the enactment of other laws addressing the COVID-19 crisis: (1) the Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020 (P.L.
 116-123); (2) the Families First Coronavirus Response Act (FFCRA; P.L.
 116-127); (3) the Coronavirus Aid, Relief, and Economic Security (CARES) Act (P.L.
-116-136);2 (4) the Paycheck Protection Program and Health Care Enhancement Act (P.L.
+116-136); (4) the Paycheck Protection Program and Health Care Enhancement Act (P.L.
 116-139); and (5) the Consolidated Appropriations Act, 2021 (P.L.
-116-260).3
+116-260).

 Other pandemic-related tax policy proposals were considered in the 116th Congress, but not enacted.
 In the House, tax relief was also considered in the Heroes Act (H.R.
 8406, adopted as H.R.
 925; H.R.
-6800).4 Legislation introduced in the Senate (the American Workers, Families, and Employers Assistance Act [S. 4318]; the Supporting America's Restaurant Workers Act [S.
+6800).
+Legislation introduced in the Senate (the American Workers, Families,

-1 For information on budget reconciliation, see CRS Report R44058, The Budget Reconciliation Process: Stages of Consideration, by Megan S. Lynch and James V. Saturno.
+&lt;sup>1 For information on budget reconciliation, see CRS Report R44058, The Budget Reconciliation Process: Stages of Consideration, by Megan S. Lynch and James V. Saturno.
 For information on the budget resolution for 2021, which contains reconciliation directives, see CRS Report R46675, S. Con.Res.
 5: The Budget Resolution for FY2021, by Megan S. Lynch and James V. Saturno.

-2 For more on tax provisions in the CARES Act, see CRS Report R46279, The Coronavirus Aid, Relief, and Economic Security (CARES) Act-Tax Relief for Individuals and Businesses, coordinated by Molly F. Sherlock.
+&lt;sup>2 For more on tax provisions in the CARES Act, see CRS Report R46279, The Coronavirus Aid, Relief, and Economic Security (CARES) Act-Tax Relief for Individuals and Businesses, coordinated by Molly F. Sherlock.

-3 For more information on the tax provisions in this legislation, see CRS Report R46649, The COVID-Related Tax Relief Act of 2020 and Other COVID-Related Tax Provisions in P.L.
+&lt;sup>3 For more information on the tax provisions in this legislation, see CRS Report R46649, The COVID-Related Tax Relief Act of 2020 and Other COVID-Related Tax Provisions in P.L.
 116-260, by Molly F. Sherlock et al.

-4 For more information on tax provisions in the Heroes Act, see CRS Report R46358, Heroes Act: Revenue Provisions, coordinated by Molly F. Sherlock.
+&lt;sup>4 For more information on tax provisions in the Heroes Act, see CRS Report R46358, Heroes Act: Revenue Provisions, coordinated by Molly F. Sherlock.